piantedosi/piantedosi.github.io/gibbs sampling from decision tree/gibbs_sampling_from_decision_tree.md

   if s%50==0:
     print(s)
 ```
-Note how two different initialization techniques have been tried, the results, one convergence is reached are basically the same.
+Note how two different initialization techniques have been tried, the results, once convergence is reached are basically the same.

 Let's look at a pair plot that compares the generated data and the original data from the test set.
 ![image info](./original_and_new.png)